vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ### Other semi-tangible symptoms

-I have occasionally, during high heat when I sweat a lot, sensed an "onion smell" / "peas smell".
+Some time between early 2024-08 and the end of 2024-08, I have occasionally, during high heat when I sweat a lot, sensed an "onion smell" / "peas smell".
 This doesn't necessarily correlate with the pain itself (the smell may have been more pronounced on my best days, though I'm not too sure).
 As it's difficult to be sure of smells, I don't count this quite as a tangible thing.
-But it might be suggestive of particular theories, as discussed later.
+By early 2024-09, the overall heat level had reduced so I didn't have that level of sweat where it would be easy to detect a smell, so I'm not sure if the problem persisted at that point.

+### Measurement of fermentation levels

+For the full set of readings, see [here](../sql/foodmarble_aire_2_breath_tests.sql).

+I got the FoodMarble Aire 2 on 2024-08-24.
+I took a few readings across 2024-08-24, 2024-08-25, and 2024-08-26, but the device had issues and I needed to have it replaced.
+I got a new device and started taking readings with it on 2024-09-04.

+My first round of FoodMarble Aire 2 readings on 2024-08-24 showed high levels of methane 2 hours and 3 hours after eating (but low levels prior to eating).
+The time periods are late enough that the methane levels may be coming only from the large intestine.

+For the readings taken 2024-09-04, I've consistently had zero or low levels of methane fermentation, and modest levels of hydrogen fermentation for almost all readings.
+This is tentative evidence that fermentation hasn't been an issue at least since I got the new FoodMarble Aire 2, but it may have been an issue at the time of my original FoodMarble Aire 2.
+There is some evidence elsewhere on Reddit forums that methane levels can rise and fall randomly, and that only persistently high methane levels accompanied by symptoms are concerning.

 ### Wellness fluctuation over time